lorianem/RosSystem/README.md

 Replace `<package_name>` with the actual package name and `<node_name>` with the specific node you want to run.

 ## ROS Packages Description

 ### Beckhoff

-This packages manages the communication with the beckhoff module, to move the different axis, the rotation of the head and the gripper.
-This communication is done with PyADS to communicate via PLC to beckhoff.
+This package manages the communication with the Beckhoff module, to move the different axes, the rotation of the head, and the gripper.
+This communication is done with PyADS to communicate via PLC to Beckhoff.

 #### Interfaces